fieldtrip/website/development/realtime/fmri.md

 #### Starting the various applications

 1.  you should start up the FieldTrip buffer servers.
 In case you **do not** want to save the incoming scans and events, you can use the plain **buffer** application `<code>`/home/common/MATLAB/fieldtrip/realtime/bin/glnxa64/buffer`In case you *do want to save* the data for later offline analysis or for debugging, you should use the **recording** application.
-In detail, open a terminal window and type`/home/common/MATLAB/fieldtrip/realtime/bin/glnxa64/playback path_to_raw_data 1972`where ''path_to_raw_data'' is the name of a new directory (will be created for you) that will receive the unprocessed scans.
+In detail, open a terminal window and type`/home/common/MATLAB/fieldtrip/realtime/bin/glnxa64/playback path_to_raw_data 1972`where "path_to_raw_data" is the name of a new directory (will be created for you) that will receive the unprocessed scans.
 Then, in a second terminal, similarly type`/home/common/MATLAB/fieldtrip/realtime/bin/glnxa64/playback path_to_processed_data 1973` to spawn a second buffer server on another port.
 2.  you should start **serial_event**, the tool for translating the TTL pulses to FieldTrip events.
-In the DCCN MRI labs, this application is available on ''D:\TTL_to_FieldTrip'' on the machine ''Presentation010'' close to the Avanto.
-The configuration file ''serial_event.conf'' should already contain the right settings.
+In the DCCN MRI labs, this application is available on "D:\TTL_to_FieldTrip" on the machine "Presentation010" close to the Avanto.
+The configuration file "serial_event.conf" should already contain the right settings.
 3.  you should start the MATLAB script that does the preprocessing, e.g. **ft_omri_pipeline**.
-The script takes a ''cfg'' structure as an input argument, where you can tweak some settings, which notably includes the address of the two FieldTrip buffers.
-If you run the script on the same machine as the two buffer servers, the default options of ''localhost:1972'' and ''localhost:1973'' for ''cfg.input'' and ''cfg.output'' are already fine.
+The script takes a "cfg" structure as an input argument, where you can tweak some settings, which notably includes the address of the two FieldTrip buffers.
+If you run the script on the same machine as the two buffer servers, the default options of "localhost:1972" and "localhost:1973" for "cfg.input" and "cfg.output" are already fine.
 4.  you should start **gui_streamer** on the scanner host.
-Make sure that the address of the buffer servers is correct (in the example above, this should be ''lab-mri004'' and ''1972''), and that the connection is made (press ''Connect'', after which the address fields should be green).
-Also make sure that you enter the name of the presentation machine (e.g., ''Presentation010'') in the input field on the bottom of the **gui_streamer** dialog window, and that the port number (e.g., 1990) is the same as in the **serial_event** configuration file.
-Press ''Enable'' to send ''RESET'' messages at the start of each MR sequence.
+Make sure that the address of the buffer servers is correct (in the example above, this should be "lab-mri004" and "1972"), and that the connection is made (press "Connect", after which the address fields should be green).
+Also make sure that you enter the name of the presentation machine (e.g., "Presentation010") in the input field on the bottom of the **gui_streamer** dialog window, and that the port number (e.g., 1990) is the same as in the **serial_event** configuration file.
+Press "Enable" to send "RESET" messages at the start of each MR sequence.
 5.  you should now be ready to start the sequence on the scanner.

 ## Background information

 ### Mosaic files

-With the current Siemens scanner software (VB17A), a new file ''E:\IMAGE\xx-yyyy\zzzzzzz.PixelData'' is created on the ''E:\'' drive of the host computer (the Windows box the scanner is operated from) immediately after each scan.
+With the current Siemens scanner software (VB17A), a new file "E:\IMAGE\xx-yyyy\zzzzzzz.PixelData" is created on the "E:\" drive of the host computer (the Windows box the scanner is operated from) immediately after each scan.
 This file contains pixel data as unsigned 16-bit integers, where different slices show up as tiles of a mosaic.
 The mosaic seems to be always square, and blank tiles are appended if the number of slices is smaller than the number of tiles in the mosaic.